bridge-ai-neuro/bridge-ai-neuro.github.io/_pages/teaching.md

   - discuss how this paper could be improved.
 If you wish, you could also use these ideas to pursue as part of your project.

-### Project proposal
-Students will have the freedom to pursue a project of their choice.
-To begin, each student will submit project proposals.
-The project could be related to the seminar papers, or it could also be new directions you are most excited about.
-Based on your project proposals and discussions a concrete project will be picked.

-### Project report
+### Project
-You will have to submit a report (no page limits utilizing the [NeurIPS template](https://www.overleaf.com/latex/templates/neurips-2021-ai-for-science-workshop/mqdhgfxfxkgn)) and executable code for the project.
-Each student will work on the project separately (no teams).

-### Final project presentation
-You will have to prepare a presentation of 20 mins.
-Your presentation will be based on the project, along with any relevant papers related to your project.
+Students will have the opportunity to pursue a research project of their choice, or to select a topic from a pre-defined set.
+As part of the project, students will be expected to (1) submit a project proposal outlining the research question, proposed methodology, dataset, and closest related work, (2) incorporate feedback from the instructors about their proposed project, (3) complete the project and submit a report detailing the project and findings, as well as their code, (4) present their project (20 minute presentation).
+We ask that the project proposal is 2 pages and the project report is 8 pages, with the opportunity to submit additional content as a supplementary file.
+All reports should utilize the [NeurIPS template](https://www.overleaf.com/latex/templates/neurips-2021-ai-for-science-workshop/mqdhgfxfxkgn)).

 ## Timeline
 Each lecture or presentation will take place on Tuesdays in room E15 005.
 Attendance in person is mandatory, but in cases where students are unable to attend the classes in person, they can also participate remotely via [Zoom](http://...).